dataPARC/store/sdk/README.md

     dpUInt64Arrs => dpUInt64Arrs.Length,
     dpStringArrs => dpStringArrs.Length);

-// When you don't know the type, you can also pass in an action for every type.
+// When you don't know the type and need to run statements involving the datapoints, you can also
+// pass in an action for every type.
 This is like Match but doesn't return anything. datapoints.Switch(
     dpBools => Console.WriteLine(dpBools.Length),
     dpBytes => Console.WriteLine(dpBytes.Length),